35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 [^2]  Southwark Plan 2022, P1 Social rented and intermediate housing, Fact box, Social housing and intermediate housing, pg 112

 [^3]   The s106, dated 9 Jan 2006, can be found via Southwark’s planning register, using ref 03/AP/1044 in the search box.
-It is also noteworthy that while Southerb Housing are letting units at London Affordable Rent, LAR is specifically excluded from the list of acceptable intermediate housing in the Southwark Plan 2022 and did not exist as an affordable housing category on 2009).
+It is also noteworthy that while Southern Housing are letting units at London Affordable Rent, LAR is specifically excluded from the list of acceptable intermediate housing in the Southwark Plan 2022 and did not exist as an affordable housing category on 2009).

 [^4]   Click on < 1 of 3  > at bottom of webpage, to change pages.